hydra3333/Pi4NAS64/README.md

 4. We **must** allocate a fixed IPv4 address for our Pi4, perhaps by assigning it a permanent IP lease in DHCP in our home router

-5. "Google ChromeCast for Google TV" devices are ideally connected to our home LAN via wired ethernet
+5. "Google ChromeCast with Google TV" devices are ideally connected to our home LAN via wired ethernet
    - as we all know, from actual test results, WiFi is subject to contention which limits bandwidth and this may cause lag/stuttering when playing media

 6. After setup, the monitor/mouse/keyboard can be disconnected from the Pi4 so as to run "headless"